 An easy slow cooker pork recipe for Cinco de Mayo

-Even if you don’t know what Cinco de Mayo is all about, you are probably still going to eat some Mexican food and partake in some sort of a Mexican beverage whenever the holiday rolls around.
-Since it falls on a school night this year, I wanted dinner to be a super easy recipe and one that wouldn’t take a lot of prep time or finishing time.
-So you know what that means…the slower cooker is coming out!!!
+Even if you don’t know what Cinco de Mayo is all about, you are probably still going to eat some Mexican food and partake in some sort of a Mexican beverage.
+Since it falls on a school night this year, I wanted dinner to be a super easy recipe.
+One that wouldn’t take a lot of prep time or finishing time, so you know what that means.
+The slower cooker is coming out!!!

-I’ve made a similar recipe for Chile Verde pork in the crock pot, where I cut the meat into chucks and brown them first, use fresh tomatillos, and add more varieties of chilies.
+I’ve made a similar recipe for Chile Verde pork in the crock pot, but it had a few more steps to it.
+I cut the meat into chucks, browned them first, used fresh tomatillos, and added chilies.
 For this recipe, I didn’t do any of that.
-I just threw a boneless pork butt in the slow cooker, topped it with a large can of puréed tomatillos, fresh chopped cilantro and some spices, then turned it on low for 8 hours.
+I just threw a boneless pork butt in the slow cooker and added a large can of tomatillos with some cilantro and spices.
+Then I turned the cooker on low for 8 hours.
 Super easy and super lazy, but it turned out great!

 Slow cooked pork in a flavorful tomatillo sauce

-At the end of cooking, the pork can be shredded and used as is or it can be crispy fried in a pan, like carnitas, but with a beautiful tomatillo sauce flavored with cilantro, garlic, and onions.
-Squeeze a little fresh lime on top and put the pork in soft corn or flour tortillas as tacos or burritos, spoon it over rice or mashed sweet potatoes, or just eat it on it’s own topped with pico de gallo and other accompaniments.
+At the end of cooking, the pork can be shredded and used as is or it can be crispy fried in a pan, like carnitas.
+Squeeze a little fresh lime on top and put the pork in soft corn or flour tortillas as tacos or burritos.
+Spoon it over rice or mashed sweet potatoes.
+Or just eat it on it’s own topped with pico de gallo and other accompaniments.

 Even though we are celebrating Cinco de Mayo at home this year, we are celebrating it again the weekend after at a taco challenge.
 This challenge is where all the downtown restaurants make their best taco and everyone walks a “taco” route, buying them and eating them up.
 All the money is raised for local charities, so we don’t feel bad ordering and eating a sh*t ton of tacos.
 Heeheehee.

-Hope you enjoy this Easy Slow Cooker Pork Tomatillo Style for Cinco de Mayo tomorrow or PIN IT for later.
+Hope you enjoy this Easy Slow Cooker Pork Tomatillo Style for Cinco de Mayo and be sure to PIN IT for later.